yliJeffrey/yliJeffrey/README.md

 ### Glad to see you here!
-Currently, I am a first-year computer science student at the University of Rochester.
+Currently, I am a computer science student at the University of Rochester.

 <br/>